Is Melatonin Safe for Pregnancy? Risks, Benefits, and Medical Consensus (Clinical Summary)

 Medical Consensus

-Leading medical bodies, including the American College of Obstetricians and Gynecologists (ACOG) and the NHS (UK), do not currently recommend melatonin supplements in pregnancy due to insufficient safety data.
+Major bodies, including the American College of Obstetricians and Gynecologists (ACOG) and the NHS (UK), do not recommend melatonin in pregnancy because safety data are limited.

-- Non-pharmacological sleep hygiene methods (light control, bedtime routines, limiting caffeine).
+- Non-drug sleep hygiene methods (light control, bedtime routines, limiting caffeine).

 - Clinician-guided therapy if insomnia severely impacts health.